OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 * Integration Tests, which test whether two or more components work together; these touch a broader application scope than unit testing and the tested code usually belongs to two or more teams
 * API Tests, which verify the contract between consumer and provider and the behavior of your application's existing API endpoints

-Separate BDDFramework tools exist for server-side and client-side testing:

-* [BDDFramework](https://www.outsystems.com/forge/Component_Documentation.aspx?ProjectId=1201&ProjectName=bddframework) - Allows you to test public Server Actions
-* [BDDFramework for Client-Side](https://www.outsystems.com/forge/component-overview/10917/bddframework-client-side) - Allows you to test public Client Actions
+Use the [BDDFramework Client Side](https://www.outsystems.com/forge/component-overview/10917/bddframework-client-side) tool to test public Client Actions for Reactive Web and Mobile applications.

-Both tools provide a similar user experience and the following features:
+The BDDFramework Client Side tool provides the following features:

 * Tests use Gherkin-like syntax and offer a visual representation of test execution
-* You create the test structure using Web Blocks that the tool provides
+* You create the test structure using Blocks that the tool provides
-* Test code is implemented through actions that are bound to each used Web Block
+* Test code is implemented through actions that are bound to each used Block
-* Test Web Blocks are organized into normal screens called Test Suites
+* Test Blocks are organized into normal screens called Test Suites

 ## Installing the BDDFramework

-You can install both BDDFramework tools in your OutSystems infrastructure, just as you would other Forge components.
+You can install the BDDFramework tool in your OutSystems infrastructure, just as you would other Forge components.
 You can also install them directly through Service Studio (the OutSystems IDE) or from the online [Forge portal](https://www.outsystems.com/forge/).

 1. To install the BDDFramework, log in to **Service Studio**.
 2. Click the **Forge** tab in the top left of Service Studio.
-3. In the search box, type BDDFramework.
-You should see both the server-side and client-side tools.
+3. In the search box, type **BDDFramework Client Side**.
-4. Select **BDDFramework** from the results, which brings you to the sever-side tool's page.
+4. Select **BDDFramework Client Side** from the results, which brings you to the client-side tool's page.
 5. Click **Install**.
 If you see a confirmation request, confirm the installation.
-6. Repeat these steps to install the client-side tool.

 Once you complete the installation, it's time to start implementing tests.